What is Congenital Diaphragmatic Hernia (CDH)?

 CDH is rare, occurring in 1 out of 2,500 to 3,000 births.
 It varies in severity from very severe, causing immediate distress, to mild, causing no neonatal effect at all.
 CDH is not related to anything the mother did or did not do during pregnancy.

 Once diagnosed, how is the severity of CDH assessed?

-At 22 to 28 weeks of gestation, the St. Louis Fetal Care Institute team performs a focused ultrasound, a fetal MRI, and a fetal echocardiogram (ECHO) to assess the severity of the CDH.
+At 22 to 28 weeks of gestation, the SSM Health St. Louis Fetal Care Institute team performs a focused ultrasound, a fetal MRI, and a fetal echocardiogram (echo) to assess the severity of the CDH.
 We also offer genetic testing to determine if a chromosomal abnormality has caused the CDH.